mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_Bugs and fixes_**

-### **_Wishlist app_**

-I run in many issues when writing the wishlist app.
-The main issue was the functionality to add to the wishlist a product.
-After debugging the `add_to_wishlist` view with tutoring a few times came clear that the issue was the way the model is designed.
-My itention was to create a wishlist and then via the `WishlistItem` part of the model to add this products to the wishlist.
-At the moment what is happening is that every time a user adds a product to the wishlist a new wishlist is created with one product attached.
-This is not what my initial idea was.
-Because I found it hard to implement this functionality I have decided to keep the wishlist app as it is to give the User a viable product.
-I understand that this is not the best route to take but I will implement the functionality as I will try to implement a many to many relationship in the model for the product field.
-I have spoken with my mentor about this issue and He was happy with my choice to keep a product functional for the user and that the issue is reported in the readme.

-The data schema for the wishlist at the moment take the user as a foreign key and one product foreign key and create one wishlist related to the user and the product added.

-### **_Other bags and fixes_**
 * Due to some of my products having numbers and other product having sizes and other product having no sizing and no numbers, I had a problem with my `cart.view.py` where I could not work out the right looping methods to adjust the bags.
 After trying a few different methods and with the help of tutoring I have manage to create all the functions with consistent "if statements".

 * When updating products via cart I had an issue with the product that are shoes which has a number.
 When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show up in the info message box.
 At the end with tutoring we discovered that the issue was in the cart.html specifically an issue with the variable used.